engula/engula/docs/design.md

 It also monitors the load and health of the universe to provision and de-provision nodes on demand.

 The control unit is responsible for the top-level management of a database under the supreme unit.
-It manages a set of other units that are dedicated to a database.
+It manages a dedicated set of units for the database.
 Units of different databases are independent and do not interact with each other.
-The details about individual units in a database are described later.
+The details about different kinds of units are described later.

 When a universe is bootstrapped, a group of supreme units is created.
 These supreme units form a replication group that is capable of fail-over and self-repair.
 Each supreme unit stores a replica of the universe metadata on the local file system.
 A leader supreme unit is elected to process commands and maintain the metadata.
-If the leader fails, followers will start elections to elect a new leader.
+If the leader fails, followers will elect a new one.
 If some follower fails, the leader will provision a new supreme unit to replace it.

-Engula implements a consensus algorithm based on Raft and Paxos.
+Engula implements a consensus algorithm derived from Raft and Paxos.
-The details about the consensus algorithm will be described in another document.
+The details about the implementation will be described in another document.

 ### Database